Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 {% image "assets/img/blog/2022-10-20-nativewapp/api-cors-fail.jpg", "Chrome DevTools error for fetching the original API, because of CORS errors."%}

 :::sidenote
-I personally believe that most APIs should be accessible via CORS, especially when they are openly accessbile anyways (if a login is required, it's another discussion).
+I personally believe that most APIs should be accessible via CORS, especially when they are openly accessible anyways (if a login is required, it's another discussion).
 :::

 ... the original API doesn't provide CORS headers.